Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

 is an isomorphism; see \Cref{homotopyoftmfmod3picture}.
 The action of $\psi^2$ on $\pi_\ast \tmf$ shows that $\psi^2(\overline{c}_4) = \overline{c}_4$ and $\psi^2(\overline{c}_6) = \overline{c}_6$.
 The multiplicativity of $\psi$ then shows that $\psi^2(v_1)=v_1$ and

 We then conclude that $\dim_{\F_3}\pi_{27}\j^2/3=3$, hence our sequence splits, as desired. \end{proof}

-The first $40$ homotopy groups of $\j^2$ are displayed in \Cref{homotopygroupsofj}---the $72$-periodicity of $\tmf$ yields the full computation; see \Cref{hurewiczofjpartone,hurewiczofjparttwo,hurewiczofjpartthree} for further examples.
-The blue classes are classes lifted through the canonical map $\j^2\to \tmf$ from (\ref{fibredefinition}), and the red classes are the image of the boundary map of (\ref{fibredefinition}).
-The lone square in this picture represents a $\Z_3$, the dots represent copies of $\F_3$, and dots with $n$-circles around them represent copies of $\Z/3^{n+1}\Z$.
-The dashed lines and nonfilled circles should be ignored in degrees $0-40$, but these classes appear in all further $72$-periodic iterations.
-The filtration implicit in this picture is the \emph{synthetic filtration}.
+The homotopy groups of $\j^2$ can then be read from the exact sequence on homotopy groups induced by (\ref{fibredefinition}).
+We display the more refined computation of the signature spectral sequence associated to the \emph{synthetic spectrum} $\j^2_\BP$, which we define shortly.

 \begin{remark}[Ring structure of $\pi_\ast \j^2$] The multiplicative structure on $\pi_\ast\j^2$ is also easy to determine, for the most part.
 In particular, $\al_1$ and $\be_1$ multiplications will always, for degree reasons, stay within their ``colour'', meaning that $\al_1$- or $\be_1$-multiplication on a red dot will either be another red dot (if a black line connects them) or zero.
 This is simply determined from the cofibre sequence (\ref{fibredefinition}).
-More subtle products, such as $\be_2\be_{6/3}$ and $\be_5\be_{6/3}$ are discussed in detail in the proof of \Cref{lowdetection} and are otherwise implicitly used throughout. \end{remark}
+This allows one to compute the product of blue classes with red classes.
+Products between red classes die, which can be seen from the multiplicativity of the Bousfield--Kan filtration of the equaliser defining $\tmf^\psi$.
+Examples of more interesting products, such as $\be_2\be_{6/3}$ and $\be_5\be_{6/3}$, are discussed in detail in the proof of \Cref{lowdetection}. \end{remark}

-\begin{remark}[Comparison with definition from {\cite{adamsontmf}}] Let us denote the spectrum of \cite[Df.3.5]{adamsontmf} by $\j^2_\mathrm{old}$ for now.
+\begin{remark}[Comparison with definition from {\cite{adamsontmf}}] Let us denote the spectrum of \cite[Df.4.9]{adamsontmf} by $\j^2_\mathrm{old}$ for now.
 There is a slight difference in the definitions of $\j^2$ and $\j^2_\old$, as demonstrated by the Cartesian diagrams which define them:

+in \cite{adamsontmf}, the second-named author forgot to include a connective cover functor above.
 Almost everything done here for $\j^2$ holds for $\j^2_\old$---we only choose $\j^2$ for aesthetics.
 Indeed, the only difference is that inside $\pi_\ast\j^2_\old$ there are nonzero classes in degrees $9$, $12$, and $20$ which do not lie in the Hurewicz image.
-By eliminating these classes we obtain a spectrum $\j^2$ whose Hurewicz image looks a little nicer.
-For example, we can now say that an element $x\in \pi_{d}\j^2$ lies in the Hurewicz if and only if its ``$v_2^9$''-multiple does, which is not true for $\j^2_\mathrm{old}$. \end{remark}
+By eliminating these classes, we obtain a spectrum $\j^2$ whose Hurewicz image looks a little nicer.
+For example, we can now say that an element $x\in \pi_{d}\j^2$ lies in the Hurewicz if and only if its ``$v_2^9$''-multiple does, which is not true for $\j^2_\mathrm{old}$.
+If one wants to study $\beta_1$-inverted phenomenæ, one should probably use a connective cover along a line of slope $1/5$. \end{remark}